Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_python_slides.md

 ## README.md

 - A `README.md` file typically gives a description of the package, code structure, meta information, the installation procedure and more ...
-- The `setuptools` configuration loads the `README.md` file to get the `long_description`, hence it is mandatory to include this file
+- It is common practice to parse the `README.md` to `setuptools` as a long description
 - Newer versions of `setuptools` also include this file automatically
+- This file can also be written using [reStructuredText](https://docutils.sourceforge.io/rst.html) which is part of [Docutils](https://docutils.sourceforge.io/index.html)

 ---